Mia and Me: Season 2

-In the second season, Mia spends her summer holiday at her Grandfather's farm in Lazio with her Grandpa Renzo.
+In the second season, Mia spends her summer holiday at her Grandfather Renzo's farm in Lazio.
 There, she meets a worker named Mario, who is her second admirer and (towards the end of the season) learns about her ability to travel to Centopia.
 In Centopia, an evil circus director named Rixel, who we learn has been working for Lord Drakon, king of the dark elves, sets his sights on catching Onchao to please his master.
 Along the way, Mia meets a flute-playing elf named Simo, his mother, Tessandra and the 3 nature unicorns, Balanda, Zato and Yolika.
 Later in the season, Violetta discovers Mia's secret after finding a piece of her magical bracelet.
 She travels to Centopia and takes on the identity of an elf named Varia.
 As Varia, Violetta becomes one of Mia's allies and begins to show a kinder side, and eventually becomes Mia's friend.